nattlip/com.jilles.plugwisesource.2/APPSTORE.md

 omey app to integrate Plugwise Windows desktop Source in Homey.

 Works with data retreived from Plugwise Source Server .
-Controls Circles with Homey.
+Controls Circles and Stealths with Homey.

 30-08-2016 version 0.1.2 first app store release changes : only Circles and Circles+ can be added as Homey socket devices.